JohnPetere/Burley-Maids/README.md

 # Burley Maids
- A website for a start up cleaning business
+ A website for a start up cleaning business.
+A friend wanted to start up a cleaning business so I used this as a sort of test of myself to build a website

  ## Technology used
   - <strike>Firebase for web hosting</strike>
   - Netlify for website hosting.
 Firebase was not working with firebase, after mutliple project rebuilds and deploy attempts
   - React.js
   - Tailwind.css
+  - ChatGPT: Used for filler text rather then using boring OL lorem ipsum
   - Next.js for static serverside rendering and SEO
   - Find something to host form shit
+  - Figma for the design

 ## Bugs/difficulties
 ### Firebase difficulties